 Befriending a local at Paseo Los Proceres to know more about Tegucigalpa and where to go.
 Traveling to the Western part of the country stopping at all the little towns, which are authentic and far from the capital.

 13. What makes your country and people unique?

-The friendliness of the people, and the affordability of the country, in relation to all the unexploited natural attractions we posess.
+The friendliness of the people, and the affordability of the country, in relation to all the unexploited natural attractions we possess.

-14. Anything else you want to add about your country?
+14. Anything else you want to add about Honduras?

 Come before we exploit tourism as our neighbors have done already.
 Top attractions: The beautiful and unspoiled beaches of the Bay Islands, and the impressive Mayan Civilization in Copan.

 15. How we can learn more about you and your country?

 Myself: contact me at www.ayearinmotion.com

 I can answer any specific questions about Honduras.

 To read about my recent world travels and look at all our pictures: www.ayearinmotion.com